PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ### The Chat Toggle Button

 We start with the simplest of these panels.
-1. In your main-game scene, please create a new *Canvas UI* element.
+1. In your main-game scene, create a new *Canvas UI* element.
 For the example, call it ‘Main Canvas’.

 2. Create an empty *GameObject* for all the chat-windows and call it ‘Chat Manager’.
 3. Then create a new *Panel* and name it ‘ToggleChatPanel’, and add a button to that panel.
 For this example, position this button in the bottom corner of the screen so that it will interfere with gameplay as little as possible:

   ![](img/RTChat/1.png)

-<q>**Note:** For the toggle-button and the chat-windows we will create separate objects in the canvas.
-This is because in the next tutorial we will be using the same canvas to draw the scores HUD for each player.</q>
+<q>**Note:** For the toggle-button and the chat-windows we'll create separate objects in the canvas.
+This is because in the next tutorial we'll be using the same canvas to draw the scores HUD for each player.</q>

 ### The Chat Log Window